wena-cli/wena/README.md

 ## Application

-As you may have noticed, Wena applications may be created using the struct `Application` that gets exported at root level of the crate `wena`.
+As you may have noticed, Wena applications may be created using the struct `Application` that gets exported at the root level of the crate `wena`.
 And, the `new` static method allows you to create an instance of the struct `Application`:

 ```rust
 use wena::Application;